Our Local Positions

 - Land Use

-We sponsors a series of eight lectures on foreign affairs coordinated with the Williamsburg Regional Library.
+We sponsors a series of 8 or 9 lectures on foreign affairs coordinated with the Williamsburg Regional Library.
 The lecture topics are chosen by the Foreign Policy Association and held on Tuesday mornings in February and March.

-We serve refreshments beginning at 9:45 am and the lecture begins at 10:30.
+Lectures begin promptly at 10:30 a.m.
 Speakers are experts on the topics and usually come from Virginia or the Washington, DC/New York areas.
+Thanks to Zoom, we may now recruit speakers from outside our area.

 Our Mission and Roles